Product Data Sheet

 DATA SHEET 3300-397

-POLY-GRIP is a two-component, polyester, styrene-free system used for anchoring and doweling applications and may be used in temperatures from -12° – 35° C.
+POLY-GRIP is a two-component, styrene-free, acrylic system used for anchoring and doweling applications in uncracked concrete using threaded rod and rebar.
+The product may be used in temperatures between -9° C – 35° C.

-POLY-GRIP is used for adhering dowel bars and tie bars for full-depth concrete pavement repairs.
-The product can also be used for short-term tensile anchoring and shear loading conditions in accordance with allowable stress design (ASD).
-It features a wide service temperature range of -40° – 80° C. POLY-GRIP is moisture insensitive, allowing installation and curing in damp wet environments.
+POLY-GRIP is used for adhering dowel bars and tie bars for full-depth concrete repairs.
+The product also provides short-term tensile anchoring and shear loading conditions in accordance with allowable stress design (ASD).
+It features a wide service temperature range between -40° – 80° C. POLY-GRIP is moisture-insensitive, allowing installation and curing in damp water-saturated environments.
+The product can also be used as a bonding agent for fresh concrete to hardened concrete and hardened to hardened concrete.

 One year from date of manufacture when stored indoors on pallets in a dry, cool area.
 Do not store product outside.